simple-crypto/verime/README.md

 # Verilator-me (a.k.a.
 Verime)

-In the context of hardware (HW) implementation, side-channel analysis (SCA) usually requires to have access to the value of internal signals of a target circuitry thanks to a so-called circuit oracle.
+In the context of hardware (HW) implementation, side-channel analysis (SCA) usually requires to have access to the value of internal signals of a targeted circuitry thanks to a so-called circuit oracle.
 The implementation of the latter  is usually time consuming (e.g., each probed internal value should be modeled and any modification of the original circuitry implies to rewrite the circuit oracle) and/or achieves poor performances.

-The Verime (for Verilator-me) tool is proposed to tackle this issues.
-In particular, the latter aims to automatically generate a prediction library of any arbitrary circuitry described in Verilog.
-It relies on the Verilator tools in order to achieve competitive simulation performances.
+The Verime (for Verilator-me) tool is proposed to tackle these issues.
+In particular, the latter aims to automatically generate a prediction library of any arbitrary circuitry (described in Verilog).
 More into the details, the computation of the internal states values if perfomed by simulating (behavioral simulation) the circuit during an arbitrary amount of clock cycles thanks to a Verilator backend.
 Verilator is a powerful tool, but requires some expertise and predicting certain internal states using the `\* verilator public *\` pragma can be challenging and time consuming to setup for a non-experienced user.
-Based on that, the Verime tools acts as a wrapper and aims to (significantly) reduce the evaluator work: it automatically generates the C++ Verilator backend code and generates a user friendly python package.
+Based on that, the Verime tools acts as a wrapper and aims to (significantly) reduce the evaluator work: it automatically generates the C++ Verilator backend code and generates a user friendly python package thant can be easily integrated and used.

 In short, the workflow is as follows:
-1. Annotate the Verilog source files with the attribute `(\* verilator_me =
+1. The user annotates the targeted signal in the Verilog source(s) file(s) with the attribute `(\* verilator_me =
    "probed_sig_name" \*)`.
-Verime will then track the annotaded signals (based on a netlist obtained with Yosys) and generate the
+Verime will then track the annotaded signals (based on a netlist obtained with Yosys) and will generate the user friendly functions interacting with the (protentially hard to deal with) Verilator model generated.
-   C++ Verilator code to simulate and keep track of their values during an execution.
 1. Write a C++ simulation wrapper for the top-level module.
 In practice, this is only required to indicates how your top-level module should be interfaced and how the input data are routed to the later.
-It is also used to indicate to Verime which cycle to probe (i.e., all, some, ...).
-The Verime wrapper generate top-level function to ease the integration.
-More info in the following Sections.
+It also allows a user to specify when the probed signals values should be stored (e.g., all clock cycles or some specific one).
+To do so, the user is encouraged to use the (few) top-level functions that Verime automatically generates based on the targeted probed signal and the targeted HW architecture.
-1. Run the Verime tool to build the python package.
+1. Run the Verime tool to build a front-end python package.
 The later can then be installed as any other python package with the pip utility.
-1. Integrate the package in your custom flow.
+1. Integrate the package in your custom flow and easily recover the value of the targeted signals.

 ## Dependencies